 Making the decision to stay or go

 When a hurricane is approaching, will you stay in Leon County or drive miles away to another location?
 Evacuating to a safe shelter locally or in a neighboring county has advantages; you will avoid traffic jams and highways crowded with vehicles from other counties joining the evacuation.
 Even if you leave the area, the storm could shift and still put you in harm’s way.
+Additionally, you may need to adjust your preparedness plans based on the latest health and safety guidelines from the CDC and your local officials.
 The next section will guide you through the steps you should take as a storm is approaching and the choices you’ll have to make.

 Understanding the forecast

 When the Big Bend area is in the 5-day cone, it’s time to implement your plan and preparations.
 A hurricane is on a probable path to reach our area in five days.

 As a storm moves closer to land, the accuracy of the forecast increases and residents should step up their preparation with the following actions: